 - Be open to ideas.
 Sometimes designers love to go overboard with their creativity and might make things hard to achieve.
 A developer can help a designer understand what can be done and can’t in the time available.

 - Learn about each other’s job.
 Read the basics, asks lots of questions and try to understand your peer.

 If you are looking to hire a web designer or developer, hopefully, this article helped cleared the misconception between a web designer and web developer.

 Have more questions?
-Don’t hesitate to contact me and I will gladly help you.
+Don’t hesitate to contact us and we will gladly help you.